Date of Award:

 Robert E. Ward

-Sawant, Shruti D., "Analysis of Quality of Two Different Varieties of Peaches With Respect To Organic and Conventional Cultivation Techniques" (2015).
-All Graduate Theses and Dissertations.
+Sawant, Shruti D., "Analysis of Quality of Two Different Varieties of Peaches with Respect to Organic and Conventional Cultivation Techniques" (2015).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4524.